Noldi Schreck

-Arnold "Noldi" Schreck (14 September 1921 – 1 February 2009) was Swiss-Russian-Mexican classical architect and designer.
+Arnold "Noldi" Schreck (14 September 1921 – 1 February 2009) was a Swiss-Russian-Mexican classical architect and designer.
 Also an artist, painter and decorator, he became a citizen of Mexico.
 Schreck designed restaurants, residences, hotels, clubs, offices, shops, movie sets, ports and entire villages.
 His work is in Mexico, Europe, Africa, North America, and South America.

 Early years

 Arnold "Noldi" Schreck was born in Yakutsk, Siberia, Russia in 1921.
 His Swiss father was one of the first naval engineers to sail up the Lena River in Siberia.
 His mother belonged to a large and wealthy Russian family, and her father was the owner of the shipyard.
 Schreck's father died when he was only three years old.
 Subsequently, the child and his mother traveled to Switzerland to meet Schreck's paternal grandparents.
 Life in Switzerland was not easy.
 Schreck studied in an orphanage while his mother worked as a seamstress.
 He played soccer on the weekends, and was an apprentice in jewelry design, then furniture and architecture.